-Whether you’re an independent consultant or a Fortune 100 company, branding is integral to your identity.
+Whether you’re an independent professional or a Fortune 100 company, branding is integral to your identity.
 From your name and logo to your company slogan and reputation, it’s how the public knows you.
 As an independent consultant, you are your company, and establishing a strong personal brand is essential to the growth and success of your business.
 Here are 9 ways to build a personal brand.

 Some brands are instantly recognizable, even without words.
-Consumers around the world recognize Nike’s ubiquitous “swoosh” logo, or the iconic golden arches of McDonald’s.
+Consumers around the world recognize Nike’s ubiquitous “swoosh” logo or the iconic golden arches of McDonald’s.
 These brands, however, represent rare exceptions—even Starbucks faced criticism over a logo change that removed their name.
 For the vast majority of businesses, the key to effective branding begins with directly telling people your name.
 When contacts or potential clients can quickly establish who you are, you’ve made an important first step in developing a connection.

 Potential clients should never have to search for the basic information that defines your company or business goals.
 Some independent consultants address this by establishing a legal business name, such as “John Smith’s IT Consulting,” but whether you use a business name or your own, your overall branding should reflect a message that promotes and aligns with your area of focus.